-A woman may experience problems with circulation within the newly connected tissue, a complication known as flap loss.
-This can cause the newly implanted tissue to die, and it will usually require surgical removal.
+Flap loss can cause the newly implanted tissue to die and will usually require surgical removal.

-- SGAP flap: This procedure a superior gluteal artery perforator flap, which involves taking skin and fat from the buttock to reconstruct the breast.
+- Superior gluteal artery perforator flap: This procedure involves taking skin and fat from the buttock to reconstruct the breast.

-- Latissimus dorsi flap: This technique involves using fat, muscle, and tissue from a woman's back to reconstruct her breast.
-The tissue is strategically removed with the blood supply remaining intact, and it is rotated from the back to the breast.
+- Latissimus dorsi flap: This technique uses fat, muscle, and tissue from the back to reconstruct a breast.
+A surgeon strategically removes tissue while leaving the blood supply intact and rotates this tissue from the back to the breast.

-Some people prefer these approaches as they also do not involve inserting an artificial implant into the skin, and they use a woman's own tissue.
+Some people prefer these approaches, as they do not require the insertion of an artificial implant into the skin.

-Furthermore, some women may not be able to have a DIEP flap procedure due to previous abdominal surgery.
-Or they may have other health considerations that can preclude these options.
+Some people may not be able to have a DIEP flap procedure, such as those who have had previous abdominal surgeries or have other health considerations.

-Similarly, surgeons may sometimes consider that a woman does not have enough abdominal tissue to reconstruct a breast.
-And her blood vessels may be too small to reconnect the tissue successfully.
+Surgeons sometimes conclude that a person does not have enough abdominal tissue to receive a DIEP flap.
+Their blood vessels may also be too small to reconnect the tissue successfully.

-A woman should discuss her reconstruction options with her doctor and evaluate if it is what she wants and if she is a suitable candidate for the procedure.
+A person considering this type of surgery should discuss their reconstruction options with a doctor and evaluate the risks and benefits.
+The doctor will determine whether they are a suitable candidate for the procedure.

 Do I need a breast reconstruction after a mastectomy?